 Pressure can also be a useful distraction.
 Pressing into a person’s abdomen with a finger will certainly be something they notice.
 There are even more sensitive areas of the body where a bit of pressure can result in immediate distraction.

 Twisting a person into a contorted state can make it extremely difficult for them to move portions of the body as they intend.
-Even if they are able to freely move an arm or hand they may not be able to move it accurately – for example, they may not be able to reliably place their hand on their ear.
+Even if they can freely move an arm or hand they may not be able to move it accurately – for example, they may not be able to reliably place their hand on their ear.

 When a person is undergoing a continual state of structural realignments, contortion, imbalance, and disorientation they will find it quite difficult to perform any planned motion accurately if at all.
 This is the continual state of disruption we work toward as Tensoku Ryu practitioners.